tensorflow/docs/site/en/api_docs/python/tf/contrib/data.md

 guarantees as <a href="../../tf/data"><code>tf.data</code></a>, but we will provide deprecation advice in advance of removing existing functionality.

-See <a href="../../../../guide/datasets">Importing Data</a> for an overview.
+See the <a href="../../../../programmers_guide/datasets">Importing Data</a> Programmer's Guide for an overview.

 ## Classes

-[`class CheckpointInputPipelineHook`](../../tf/contrib/data/CheckpointInputPipelineHook): Checkpoints input pipeline state every N steps or seconds.

-[`class CsvDataset`](../../tf/contrib/data/CsvDataset): A Dataset comprising lines from one or more CSV files.

 [`class SqlDataset`](../../tf/contrib/data/SqlDataset): A `Dataset` consisting of the results from a SQL query.